HLR/FoREST/README.md

 ## Citation

-If you find this repository is useful, please cite
+If you find this repository useful, please cite

 ```bibtex

 ```